MMPLab/TrackVerse/doc/env.md

 # Environment
-Create conda environment with youtube-dl, av, pytorch, detectron2, detic and bytetrack.
+Create conda environment with youtube-dl, av, pytorch, detectron2, detic and bytetrack for collecting object tracks from videos.

 > [!WARNING]
 > Please follow these instructions carefully, including version numbers of the various packages,